-Well points are arranged around the area for construction at a distance of 1 to 4m.
-These well points can be arranged in single stage as shown in figure (c) or double stage as shown in figure (d).

-- Bored wells are generally used when the water table has to be lowered beyond 15m.
+Well points are arranged around the area for construction at a distance of 1 to 4m.These well points can be arranged in single stage as shown in figure (c) or double stage as shown in figure (d). c.
+Suitable arranging the bored wells - Bored wells are generally used when the water table has to be lowered beyond 15m.
 In this method, well is bored in the ground at a distance of 5m to 40m, depending upon the soil condition.
 Pumps are installed at this water table level.
 A typical well is shown in the figure.